Articles in this section

 How to Create a Work Order (Standard Process)

-Multi-warehouse example 3PL Multi-warehouse example
+Multi-warehouse example 3PL multi-warehouse example

 Work order creation screen for a multi-warehouse account showing Warehouse and Requested date fields Work order creation screen for a 3PL multi-warehouse account showing 3PL Customer, Warehouse, and Requested date fields

-3. Name your work order and choose the Work order type (Assembly or Custom).
-If you want to track hours in WorkforceHero, enable the Create a Special Project for this work order option.
-More information about using WorkforceHero for Special Projects can be found here.
+3. Enter a Name for the work order and choose the Work order typeAssembly or Custom.
+To track hours in WorkforceHero, enable Create a Special Project for this work order.
+See Overview: WorkforceHero Special Projects for more information.
+Select Continue.

 Work order naming screen with Work order type dropdown showing Assembly and Custom options

-For Assembly Work Orders:
+For Assembly work orders:

 Select kit button on the Assembly work order configuration screen Assembly SKU selection list showing available Assembly SKUs